lucyfoxxy/foxx.pet/docs/FolderStructure.md

 |   |   ├── CategoriesPage.astro
 |   |   ├── SubcategoriesPage.astro
 |   |   ├── Card.astro
-│   │   └── partials (for use inside other Templates)
-│   └── Pages (containing Startpage, Imprint)
+│   │   └── partials (for use inside other Templates such as Header or TitleWithIcon) │   └── Pages (containing Startpage, Imprint)
 |       ├── album (containing PawsPage & FramesPage)
 │       └── blog (containing TailsPage & NomsPage)